-All students, faculty, and staff will need to provide proof of an accepted COVID-19 vaccination, or a qualifying exemption based on medical or religious grounds before being allowed in a campus classroom, facility or office.
+All students, faculty, and staff may need to provide proof of an accepted COVID-19 vaccination, booster, or a qualifying exemption before being allowed in a campus classroom, facility or office.

 Vaccination Requirements & Exemptions FAQs

 Students need to submit valid proof of full vaccination prior to registering for Spring 2022 classes.
 You will not be able to complete your registration without a valid vaccination record.

 No. If you are not planning to take face-to-face courses, you are not required to submit proof of vaccination.

 No, unless specified under your re-entry procedures.
 People are considered fully vaccinated: